 After the establishment of the City’s preservation guidelines in the early 1970s, the first attempt to “landmark” a building in northeast Seattle was a citizen’s 1979 nomination of the Jolly Roger Roadhouse.
 This 1934 structure at 8721 Lake City Way NE was an example of roadhouse architecture meant to catch the eye of drivers along the highway.

 In the year 2014 the Theodora Home on 35th Avenue NE at NE 68th Street was landmarked.
-The guidelines of historic preservation allow a change of use of a building, and so the long-time low income Theodora residence was converted to “regular” apartments and was renamed The MOD.
+The guidelines of historic preservation allow a change to the use of a building, and so the long-time low-income Theodora residence was converted to “regular” apartments and was renamed The MOD.

 What are the criteria for a historic landmark?

 The historic preservation program lists six criteria for a landmark, and to qualify a building must meet one or more of the criteria.
 The Theodora, for example, met three criteria identified as C, D, and E:

 C) It is associated in a significant way with a significant aspect of the cultural, political, or economic heritage of the community, City, state or nation;